 You must turn on your system so that it will run on its highest setting.
 Running the system really hard for a few minutes will get the freon to flow through the system as it should.
 And you can turn it back down after you have run it for a bit.
 More people who are doing this job will not run the system on its highest setting.
 Because they think that is a bad thing for the system.
-The system will be fine for a couple of minutes, and you need to be sure you have waited for the system to heat up or cool down.
-You can be sure that the system is filled with freon, and you can go about your business as normal.
+The system will be fine for a couple of minutes.
+You need to be sure you have waited for the system to heat up or cool down.
+You can be sure that the system gets filled with freon, and you can go about your business as normal.

 5. How Long Does This Process Take?

 You should spend at least an hour on the freon recharge process so, you can do it safely and correctly.
 You need to make sure that the weather outside is not bad when you try to access the unit.
 Do not want to be handling the freon tank when it is raining, snowing, or when it is really hot.
 You need some shade of it is very hot, and you do not want to get any water into the system.
 There are many people who will want to use the system right away once they are done.
 But you need to let it settle.
 After you have run the system on high, give it a few minutes to cool down before you go back to normal operation.

 There are a number of people who would like to learn how to recharge their own freon.
 Also, can get into your Intel pack for freon replacement and get it to flow the system again.
 You will find that this job takes a little bit of care so that you can put the right amount of freon in the system.
 You should only do this job with the power shut off on the unit.
 Get all your tools together, wear a facemask, and work slowly.